 Faculty and Staff Gateway

 Use the Faculty and Staff Gateway to connect to everything you need across sc.edu.
-Review your benefits or access the internal Web pages for your specific unit or division.
+Review your benefits or access the internal web pages for your specific unit or division.
 Find valuable teaching and research resources, including the Center for Teaching Excellence.
-Check your email, find forms for student advising, catch up on the latest announcements, or read interesting stories about UofSC faculty, staff, and students.
+Check your email, find forms for student advising, catch up on the latest announcements, or read interesting stories about USC faculty, staff, and students.
 It’s all available on the Faculty and Staff Gateway.

 Your Network Username is assigned to you at the start of your employment.
 Your Network Username will be required for access to the wired and wireless networks, university email, and some departmental systems.
 You will need to establish a password for your Network Username at myaccount.sc.edu.